 Consider having a separate bank account and credit card for your business.
 Being diligent about using these only for business expenses and deposits will help keep things straight when sorting them later.

-One of the greatest benefits of being self-employed is the number of things you can deduct or “write off” – especially if you work out of your home.
-“Business use of home” expenses mean you can claim a portion of:
+One of the biggest advantages of being self-employed is the ability to deduct or “write off” legitimate business expenses, which can significantly lower your taxable income.
+If you work out of your home, “business use of home” expenses mean you can claim a portion of:

 Other things you can claim as a sole proprietor include: